dzangfan/evason/README.md

 ### World of Function

 Everything in Evason is a function, even including primitive data type like string and number.
 The specific meaning depends on specfic data type.
 You have been familiar with data type `lambda`, but before we introduce functional meanings of other types, we would like to show you another (and the last) data type that Evason added to JSON -- Symbol.
 A symbol is basically a string, denoted by `'name`.
-Like many languages supporting meta-programming, which is using symbol as meta data, Evason always use symbols to denote field of object or concept of `enum` in languages like C or Java.
-Here is other meanings of data types when they are used as a function:
+Like many languages supporting meta-programming, which use symbols as meta data, Evason always uses symbols to denote field of object or concept of `enum` in languages like C or Java.
+Here is respective meanings of data types when they are used as a function:

 - Object: Take a symbol as a field name, return the corresponding value in the object.
   + e.g. `({ x: 10, y: 20 } 'x)` = `10`